 Traditional Cable Crossover

-The muscles worked include pectoralis major, legs, triceps, deltoids and abdominals.
+The muscles worked in this chest press exercise include pectoralis major, legs, triceps, deltoids and abdominals.
 This exercise extends your pecs right from its starting point, and activates the fibers of your outer muscles.
 Though you’re pushing the movement feels as though the arms are moving in front to hug someone.

 Note: The position you sit on the pulley determines the part of the chest you want to press.
 For example, if it’s at a high place then you will press the lower pecs.
 If the pulley is at its lowest place then your upper pecs will be worked.
 If it’s at shoulder height then the middle pec fiber will get worked.